pnijjar/google-calendar-helpers/README.md

 - This project sources a file `config.py` that the end user can specify on the commandline.
 This is really dangerous unless you trust everybody who can run this script.
+- If you use a person's default calendar the title of the newsletter will be the same as their email.
+The person will have to edit the name of the calendar in order for the scripts to display something sensible.
+(This is the "summary" field returned by the API.)